Upload files from S3 into Multi FileFeeds

 ONESCHEMA_ACCOUNT_ID | OneSchema's AWS account ID for your deployment region. |

-Your OneSchema team can provide ONESCHEMA_ACCOUNT_ID and ONESCHEMA_IMPORTS_BUCKET.
+Your OneSchema team can provide ONESCHEMA_ACCOUNT_ID.

 Step 1 — Create an S3 account in OneSchema